ClemCrt2/LoRaKER/README.md

 # LoRaKER - A LoRaWAN Project in extreme environment

-Reports and other stuff on a LoRaWAN project in Kerguelen Island, French Southern and Antarctic Lands With the French Polar Institute Paul-Emile Victor
+Reports and other stuff on a LoRaWAN project in Kerguelen Island, French Southern and Antarctic Lands With the French Polar Institute Paul-Emile Victor (IPEV), Zone Atelier Antarctique (ZATA) and French National Centre for Scientific Research (CNRS)

 ## Hardware devices